charliebaer/api101-csv/README.md

 running the code should display the year and the difference from the mean temperature from that year on the **console of the browser**.

 The HTML and the JS are included in a single index.html file

+Continuation to this can be found here : https://github.com/charliebaer/API101-graphing-with-Chart.js